 Located near the town of Kanchanaburi in Thailand, the lush and tropical setting around the rail bridge on Khwae Yai River makes for a beautiful location in contrast to the horrible history which took place here during WWII.
-Estimated 100,000 people died during terrible circumstances when the Japanese forced Asian slave labors and prisoners of war — most of them British, Dutch and Australian — to build the Thai-Burma Railway, a part of which is the bridge.
+An estimated 100,000 people died during terrible circumstances when the Japanese forced Asian slave laborers and prisoners of war — most of them British, Dutch, and Australian — to build the Thai-Burma Railway, a part of which is the bridge.

 The bridge made world-famous by the 1957 movie The Bridge on the River Kwai, and although the movie was filmed at another bridge in Sri Lanka, the real one on Khwae Yai River has become a major tourist attraction and a symbol for the notorious railway.

 The history of the ‘Death Railway,’ as the Thai-Burma Railway is called is also depicted in the highly successful film The Railway Man from 2013 starring Colin Firth and Nicole Kidman.

 The curved bridge spans are original from 1943 while the two center spans, which were destroyed by US bombings in 1945 have been replaced by newer ones allowing trains and people on foot to pass the river again.

 It’s such an iconic bridge reminding us of the horrors of WWII, and I’m glad to say I’ve crossed it.
 I think my wife and her friends who accompanied us on the trip to Kanchanaburi were quite thrilled as well.

 There are some floating restaurants, food, and souvenir stalls by the bridge, but we didn’t spend much time here as we were more interested in another bridge, or viaduct, an hour away.

 Don’t miss out on Tham Krasae Bridge – Wampo Viaduct